France tries to calm women over scandal-hit implants

 French authorities say there is no evidence of an increased cancer risk in the PIP implants compared to other brands.

 Yet, French women support forums have been overflowing with news of the scare, with users comparing health conditions and complaining of fatigue and weakness.
-Some agonized over whether to remove their PIP implants.
+Some agonised over whether to remove their PIP implants.

 "We can't trust the protheses and even less the surgeon who is there for the money," wrote one woman who said she had not slept for two days.